-If you have a bunch of veggies lying around… you’re in luck!
-This Vegged Out Egg Frittata highlights the perfect pairing between fresh eggs and colorful vegetables.
-Try making this for a filling breakfast, a star dish of a brunch get-together or even for meal prepping.
+If you have a bunch of veggies and eggs lying around, you’re in luck!
+This Vegged-Out Egg Frittata highlights the perfect pairing between fresh eggs and colorful, seasonal vegetables.
+Try making this for a filling breakfast, a star dish of a brunch get-together or for meal prepping.

 Vegged-Out Egg Frittata

-- Heat oil in large, oven-safe pan over medium heat.
+- Heat oil in large, 9-inch cast-iron or oven-safe pan over medium heat.
 Sauté vegetables until most of the moisture is evaporated.
+Remove pan from heat.

 - Store leftovers in the freezer for up to three months.